 Many webmasters manage personal websites or small organization sites -- for example, a site for a school tennis team.
 Copyright laws do apply to material used on these small or personal uses -- even if it's just the reproduction of a photo taken by a club member, a friend, or a relative.

 Getting explicit permission from the copyright owner is the best way to avoid a lawsuit.
 However, if you are confident that the copyright owner has consented to the use, particularly if the copyright owner is a friend or relative, oral permission may be fine.
-Although some sort of written consent (even an email) is preferable because it will be easier to prove if a dispute arises.
+Some sort of written consent (even an email) is preferable because it will be easier to prove if a dispute arises.

 4. Know Your Site Statistics